opengisch/qpip/README.md

 ## Contribute

-Style is manage by pre-commit :
+Style is enforced by pre-commit :
 ```
 pip install pre-commit
 pre-commit install
 ```

-Deployements to QGIS plugin repository are made automatically with tags `v*`.
+Deployements to QGIS plugin repository are made automatically by Github workflows when tags matching `v*` are pushed.